Teaching the writing process? I model the entire concept for my students.

 Why?
 Well, I think writing longhand (letters and correspondences) has largely been removed from our society.
 Students don’t see their parents write a rough draft to the insurance company or read over a letter to a friend.
 So when teachers ask students to embark on the writing process, they draw a blank.
 Students see adults sit at computers and type.

 And nothing is wrong with that!
 Still, students need to approach writing a large paper differently than typing a quick email.
-Teachers can model this writing process with students.
+Teaching the writing process through modeling builds a collaborative classroom setting for future writing assignments.

 Teaching writing is a complex process because so many ways exist to write, and every student needs a different one.
 For instance, I am a freestyler: I like to brainstorm a few ideas and then write a rough draft.
 I often then circle back to prewriting/brainstorming to better my ideas and in the process, write another rough draft.